jafl/YUI-3-Stockpile/README.md

 Modules that you are building during the development cycle can be loaded explicitly via script tags until they are ready to be pushed to Stockpile.

+### How do I delete a namespace, bundle, module, or version?

+The command-line interface does not support deleting anything because the main point of versioning is that you always have old versions available.
+While support could be added for "soft delete," this would add extra overhead to combo.js.
+Slowing down every request to support what should be a very rare situation is not a good trade-off.

+The simplest solution is to update the description to say something like "do not use."
+If you really don't want something to be available any longer, then you can go in and delete it from the file system.
+Just remember that this violates the basic assumption of ensuring that old version are always available.